 The biggest advantage of this 4K resolution is detail.
 With four times the amount of pixels, even the smallest details are clearly visible, and even the most distant objects are distinct.

-When we watched a segment of Gears of War 4 being played for instance, the detailing on the back of the protagonist was exceptionally sharp.
-The same was true of the track in Forza Motorsport 7 was spectacular, with everything from the vehicles and their interiors, to the tire-marked race tracks, and onto the lush, surrounding environments both incredibly crisp and fantastically detailed.
+When we watched a segment of Gears of War 4 being played for instance, the detailing on the back of the protagonist was exceptionally sharp, while going hands on and playing Forza Motorsport 7 was spectacular, with everything from the vehicles and their interiors, to the tire-marked race tracks, and onto the lush, surrounding environments both incredibly crisp and fantastically detailed.

 Embracing the next generation of TVs with 4K also presents the opportunity for the console to utilise HDR, or high dynamic range, which is probably the most boring name for the most interesting piece of screen technology of the last few years.

 Put simply, HDR increases the maximum brightness and darkness a television is able to display.
 With this increase in contrast, images not only have more pop to them, but brighter areas have more sparkle to them, and darker areas have more detail.